mafindo/docs/docs/README.md

 Welcome to Mafindo public API, where you can use share and reuse our Global Fast-Check Database to fight fake news or misleading news out there.
 This initiative is open to all developers or any parties which want to help us in our fight.

 ::: tip
-Please use API V2 for more better API structure.
+Please use API V2 for better API structure.
 :::

 ## Authorization